ShellRechargeSolutionsEU/ocpp/README.md

  * Create the cake:

-      * Do either `new CentralSystemOcppConnectionComponent with DefaultSrpcComponent with MyWebSocketComponent { ... }`
+      * Do either `new CentralSystemOcpp1XConnectionComponent with DefaultSrpcComponent with MyWebSocketComponent { ... }`
-        or `new ChargePointCentralSystemOcppConnectionComponent with DefaultSrpcComponent with MyWebSocketComponent { ... }`
+        or `new ChargePointOcpp1XConnectionComponent with DefaultSrpcComponent with MyWebSocketComponent { ... }`

       * Define in it a `val webSocketConnection`, `val srpcConnection` and `val ocppConnection`.
-For `ocppConnection`, use one of the `defaultChargePointOcppConnection` and `defaultCentralSystemOcppConnection` methods defined by the DefaultOcppConnectionComponent traits.
+For `ocppConnection`, use one of the `defaultChargePointOcppConnection` and `defaultCentralSystemOcppConnection` methods defined by the `*Ocpp1XConnectionComponent` traits.
 For `val srpcConnection`, use `new DefaultSrpcConnection`.

  * Define all the "(override)" methods shown at the top of the cake to connect